Our modern brain is incredible!

 Likewise, just because it's normal doesn't mean we have to stay feeling that way.

-We are meant to return to state of internal balance and compromising parts of who we are often leads to an unbearable disconnect, both physically (from our bodies) and emotionally.
+Our wise, intuitive systems are designed to return to balance but if something makes that safety feel out of reach, we compromise those parts for survival, leading to an unbearable disconnect, both physically (from our bodies) and emotionally.

-Holistic healing is the concept that we cannot define wellness by only one part of life.
+Holistic healing is the concept that we cannot define wellness by only one part of our life.

-Holistic healing is taking into account all aspects of well-being and aligning them so we can experience life in vibrant fullness.
+Holistic healing is taking into account all aspects of well-being and aligning them with intention so we can experience life in vibrant fullness.

-Holistic wellness is the process of intentionally returning back to the natural flow by reconnecting to your truth, your needs, your emotions and your body.
+Holistic wellness is the process of intentionally returning back to your natural flow by reconnecting to your truth, your needs, your emotions and your body.

 Mindfulness of the body, mind, emotion and self can be explored through each modality listed here or more often, through a combination of these.